mesg-foundation/js-sdk/README.md

   -a, --account=account        Account to use
   -h, --help                   show CLI help
-  -p, --passphrase=passphrase  Passphrase to unlock the account -q, --quiet                  Display only essential information --duration=duration          (required) Duration (in seconds) --price=price                (required) Price (in MESG tokens)
+  -p, --passphrase=passphrase  Passphrase to unlock the account -p, --port=port              [default: 50052] Port to access the MESG engine -q, --quiet                  Display only essential information --duration=duration          (required) Duration (in seconds) --host=host                  [default: localhost] Host to access the MESG engine --price=price                (required) Price (in MESG tokens)
 ```